yashveersaini/EDA-and-Feature-engineering/README.md

-# EDA-and-Feature-engineering
+# 📊 EDA & Feature Engineering

+🚀 Welcome to my **EDA and Feature Engineering** repository!
+This repo showcases my hands-on learning and practice in understanding data and preparing it for machine learning.

+---

+## 📌 About This Repository

-This repository contains Exploratory Data Analysis (EDA) and Feature Engineering notebooks on various datasets.
-The goal is to build a strong foundation in data preprocessing, data visualization, and preparing data for machine learning models.
+This repository contains **Exploratory Data Analysis (EDA)** and **Feature Engineering** notebooks on various datasets.

+🎯 **Goal:**
+To build a strong foundation in:
+- Data preprocessing
+- Data visualization
+- Preparing data for machine learning models

+---

+## 📚 What You'll Find Here

-## A collection of hands-on notebooks focused on Exploratory Data Analysis (EDA) and Feature Engineering across different datasets.
+🧠 A collection of practical notebooks focused on:

-## This repository demonstrates skills in:

--Data cleaning and preprocessing
--Handling missing values and outliers
--Feature transformation and encoding
--Data visualization and insights extraction
+- Exploring datasets
+- Understanding patterns & trends
+- Transforming raw data into meaningful features

+---

+## 🛠️ Skills Demonstrated

+✔️ Data Cleaning & Preprocessing
+✔️ Handling Missing Values & Outliers
+✔️ Feature Transformation & Encoding
+✔️ Data Visualization & Insight Extraction

+---

+## 🧰 Tools & Libraries

+- 🐍 Python
+- 📊 Pandas
+- 🔢 NumPy
+- 📈 Matplotlib & Seaborn
+- 🤖 Scikit-learn

+---

+## 📂 Datasets Covered

+📌 (Will keep updating as I learn more!)
+- Titanic Dataset
+- House Prices Dataset
+- More coming soon...

+---

+## 🌱 Learning Journey

-Created as part of my learning journey in data science and machine learning.
+This repository is part of my journey in **Data Science & Machine Learning**.
+I’m continuously improving my skills by working on real-world datasets and building strong fundamentals.

+---

+## ⭐ Support

+If you find this repo helpful, consider giving it a ⭐
+It motivates me to keep learning and sharing!

+---